Hospitals Need To Take Another Look At Their Endoscope Disinfection Protocols

 Read the entire article here: A Quality Systems Approach To Scope Reprocessing

 As the article points out, the infection risk with high-level disinfected endoscopes continues to be a major source of concern for hospitals.
 Facilities must ensure staff are trained on general infection control principles and must adhere to reprocessing best practices, and they must be prepared to constantly monitor and improve their practices.
 To ensure that your staff is following reprocessing best practices on every scope they disinfect or sterilize, install additional checks and balances into your workflow so that you can document that your staff is following the same process each time.
-Software systems such as iRIScope have been introduced in recent years to help hospitals and surgery centers ensure that each of their flexible endoscopes is reprocessed the proper way each time, and documentation of their reprocessing is kept electronically using advanced RFID technology.
+Endoscope tracking systems such as iRIScope have been introduced in recent years to help hospitals and surgery centers ensure that each of their flexible endoscopes is reprocessed the proper way each time, and documentation of their reprocessing is kept electronically using advanced RFID technology.
 These systems safeguard the scope disinfection process by employing artificial intelligence to determine if scopes are adequately reprocessed before their next use.
 With these systems in place, staff can be more confident that their endoscope-related procedure won’t result in a superbug outbreak.